AceMood/brisk/README.md

 ## Dependency

-**Brisk Library** depends on [Libphutil](https://github.com/phacility/libphutil/), which provides native utility functions.
-We've already included it in the lib folder.
+**Brisk Library** extract utility functions from [Libphutil](https://github.com/phacility/libphutil/), without requiring it.
+We've removed it in the lib folder.

 ## Usage